Uberspace/manual/source/basics-ports.rst

 .. note:: If you plan to use :doc:`web backends <web-backends>`, you do **not** need to open a port for your application.

+.. warning:: Using custom ports you will need to take care yourself for a secure connection and TLS certificates.

 Opening ports
 =============